 Listening for the Light: A New Perspective on Integration Disorder in Dyslexic Syndrome, Schizophrenia, Bipolarity, Chronic Fatigue Syndrome, and Substance Abuse

 Listening for the Light is a story of tragedy and triumph written for parents, teachers, psychiatrists, doctors, psychologists, and other professionals concerned with dyslexic syndrome, schizophrenia, or with any other condition related to laterality, especially but not limited to those mentioned in the subtitle.

-Listening for the Light is an engaging story of a mother's struggle to understand and find help for a child diagnosed, first, as dyslexic and, next, as schizophrenic.
-When the author applies two hours daily of focused listening to high-frequency music (inspired by the Tomatis Method) and discovers it is healing her son's schizophrenic symptoms, she studies to learn why and takes a quantum leap forward as she finds she has unlocked the mystery of mental illness and of mental health more generally.
+Listening for the Light is the story of a mother's struggle to understand and find help for a child diagnosed, first, as dyslexic and, next, as schizophrenic.
+When the author applies two hours daily of focused listening -- by his right ear -- to high-frequency music (inspired by the Tomatis Method) and discovers it is healing her son's schizophrenic symptoms, she studies to learn why and takes a quantum leap forward as she finds she has unlocked the mystery of mental illness and of mental health more generally.

 450 pages. soft cover.
 Illustrations, diagrams, notes, bibliography, appendices, index.

 $58.95 plus tax where applicable plus shipping and handling

 To order type title into the search box or hit the browser button below it.